Bucket List Travel: where do you want to go?

-Where are your "must see" places and why do you want to see them?
+Where are your "must-see" places and why do you want to see them?

 Many people learn about civilizations, places, and cultures from books, movies, and TV, but want to see and experience what they've learned for themselves.
 Some adults want to see the Grand Tetons because they grew up watching "Shane" on TV, and many former art history students have gone to Europe to see the facades and artwork of Paris and Rome that they learned about in class.
-Are there places you read about in a book or saw in a movie that interest you?
+Are there places you read about in a book or saw in a movie that interests you?
 Under the Tuscan Sun and The Da Vinci Code have certainly made Italy even more popular and Lord of the Rings has brought many visitors to New Zealand.
 Or perhaps it is more personal—you want to visit the land of your ancestors—to experience where your grandparents or others lived before they emigrated to the U.S.

 Who do you want to travel with?